Adult-baby pangolin pair, apparently run over, found dead along road in Bukit Brown

 Updated

-An adult and baby pangolin were found dead along Kheam Hock Road in Bukit Brown, appearing to have been run over by a vehicle.
+An adult and baby Sunda pangolin were found dead along Kheam Hock Road in Bukit Brown, appearing to have been run over by a vehicle.

 On Jan 15, user Shaun Jeremiah penned a post in the Singapore Wildlife Sightings Facebook group, describing the "sad and heartbreaking" discovery.